TraitForge/docs/other/privacy.md

 **Public Wallet Addresses:** To participate in TraitForge, players are required to provide a wallet address.
 This allows the game to associate your account with your on-chain activities, such as balances and transactions.

-**On-chain Transactions:** Transactions on Ethereum Blockchain are immutable and public, TraitForge does not intend on storing any transaction for personal use.
+**On-chain Transactions:** Transactions on EVM Blockchains are immutable and public, TraitForge does not intend on storing any transaction for personal use.

 ## Plausible Deniability
 **No Proof Stored:** TraitForge ensures that no evidence is created or retained that could confirm a public key belongs to a specific TraitForge account or user.